siddhesh241o/videoChat/README.md

-A React Video chat applications using webRTC.
+A React Video chat application using webRTC.